FREE Uber Tax Info Pack

 Yes, all Uber and Rideshare drivers must register for GST right from when they start driving for Uber

-- Uber & Rideshare Drivers: ALL rideshare drivers must register for GST, because the ATO has special tax laws for taxi and rideshare drivers.
-The usual GST Registration threshold of $75,000 threshold does not apply, instead we must register for GST from the first dollar we earn.
+• Uber & Rideshare Drivers: ALL rideshare drivers MUST register for GST.
+This is because the ATO has special tax laws for taxi and rideshare drivers, and under these rules, the usual GST Registration threshold of $75,000 threshold does not apply.
+Instead, rideshare drivers must register for GST from the first dollar they earn.

-- UberEats & Food Delivery Drivers: The ATO’s special rules only apply to ridesharing services, not food delivery.
-So if you only do food delivery, and you don’t do any rideshare driving, then you do not have to register for GST.
-The only exception to this rule is if your total ABN income, including any subcontracting or business income and of course food delivery, is more than $75,000.
+• UberEats & Food Delivery Drivers: The ATO’s special rules only apply to ridesharing services, not food delivery.
+So if you ONLY do food delivery, and you don’t do any rideshare driving, then you do not have to register for GST.
+The only exception to this rule is if your total ABN income, including any other subcontracting or business income, is more than $75,000.
 Assuming you’re under this threshold, the rest of this post doesn’t really apply to you, so to learn more about your ATO registration and tax rules head over to Tax for UberEats & Food Delivery Drivers.

 Once you register for GST, that GST registration applies to ALL income you earn on your ABN.
-So, as mentioned before, if you drive for both Uber and UberEats, you will have to pay GST on both.
+So, as mentioned before, if you drive for both Uber and UberEats, you will have to pay GST on both sources of income.
 Likewise, if you do freelance or subcontracting work or have other small business income on your ABN, that income will now be subject to GST as well.

 > Register for GST for free with the DriveTax Free Uber Tax Info Pack.